onelikeandidie/meetballs.org/README.md

 - Sessions
   - [Infosec](https://www.meetup.com/geek-sessions-faro/events/301637182) - Talk with the nerdiest of the nerds to learn how cybersecurity works and what you can do to defend yourself. _#infosec_ _#session_ _#featured_
+  - [Simple RAG for GitHub issues using HuggingFace.com Zephyr](https://www.meetup.com/geek-sessions-faro/events/301574946/?isFirstPublish=true) - RAG is a popular approach to address the issue of a powerful LLM not being aware of specific content due to said content not being in its training data, or hallucinating even when it has seen it before.
+Such specific content may be proprietary, sensitive, or, as in this example, recent and updated often.
   - [Python Streamlit Dashboard Kickstarter](https://github.com/Py-ualg/geeksessions-streamlit) - Getting started
     creating a simple cloud dashboard with python and streamlit.io _#session_ _#python_
   - [Test Driven Development with João Cabrita](https://fb.me/e/4qrMfGPPL) - An
     introduction to Test Driven Development _#session_ _#test-driven_
+  - [InfoSec](https://www.facebook.com/events/773869947826615/?ref=newsfeed) - Join us for more Infosec adventures.
+Talk with the nerdiest of the nerds to learn how cybersecurity works and what you can do to defend yourself. _#infosec_ _#session_
+  - [Free Day](https://www.facebook.com/events/407939325275462/?ref=newsfeed) - Free day, bring something to the table, any projects ou wanna showcase, do some networking and talk about other events _#wildcard_
+  - [Automating pull request reviewing with ChatGPT and webhooks by IS AT Lda's Pedro](https://www.facebook.com/events/1529449120945397/?ref=newsfeed) - This session we'll be looking into how we can use webhooks and LLMs and how combining those can be done to automate workflows, like reviewing pull requests. _#session_ _#chatgpt#_
-  - [InfoSec](https://www.facebook.com/events/3775335509421509/) - An introduction to Information Security,
-    how to protect your information from reaching third-parties _#infosec_ _#session_
+  - [InfoSec](https://www.facebook.com/events/3775335509421509/) - An introduction to Information Security, how to protect your information from reaching third-parties _#infosec_ _#session_
   - [Langchain with Python and ChatGPT](https://www.facebook.com/events/3756642677927262) - Automating your programing from initial prompt to full application _#langchain_ _#python_
   - [Quasar + Supabase + You](https://fb.me/e/3jkI9ydYI) - Introduction to a VueJS framework for creating websites, mobile apps and desktop apps